rockymia50/liri-node-app/README.md

 # liri-node-app

-The liri-node-app was built to search 3 api's Twitter, Spotify, and Imdb to give you back relevant information based on your search.
+The liri-node-app was built to query 3 api's Twitter, Spotify, and Imdb to give you back relevant information based on your search.

 TO USE this app you must have NODE and a few npm packages to run it.
 Those dependencies are: